neajul/New-Dependencies/Tina first 700 words.md

 As has been discussed many times, a lot of connections can be drawn between the 1960s counter culture movements and the history of computing, starting with the fact that both were simultaneously flourishing at the big Universities in California during that time.
 In this light we can make a comparison between this newly found desire to leave the cloud and the desire of the hippies to leave the cities and capitalism, to form new communities and spaces in which they could renegotiate the rules, do things differently.
 The 1960s *Back to the Land* movement often implied attempts to create self sustainable communities away from the big, metropolitan hubs and in collaboration with nature.
 If we take the cloud as the exit point for this new, contemporary movement away from it, it would be interesting to define what the "land", that we want to (supposedly) return to, could be in this case, and to have a closer look at who the people are that get to do these kind of things.

-—

-autonomy/dependencies

-who are the people that get to do these things?

-is the land an ocean?

-what is this land in my case?
+# Feedback

-Open source: who can use my space?
+Tal: Open source: who can use my space?
 Autonomous spaces, who can enter my squat?

-squatting and domain names.
-A domain as the human legible equivalent to an address vs. and IP to coordinates. domain squatting.
+Jan: squatting and domain names. **A domain as the human legible equivalent to an address vs. an IP to coordinates. domain squatting.**

-also a bit realted: SEO gaming (rick santorum, a parody website was always ranked higher than the actual guy)
+​	also a bit realted: SEO gaming (rick santorum, a parody website was always ranked higher than the actual guy)

-read the prehistory of the cloud
+**read the prehistory of the cloud**

 book from micaela: tubes, a jhournalist who's internet connection got bitten through and then explores the physical internet: https://www.amazon.com/Tubes-Journey-Internet-Andrew-Blum/dp/0061994952

 **note from people 1.11.21:**

 - alix:

   - it's a bit like a logbook, with "in september 2008 this happened" etc, can this be emphasized on?

 - tina:

   - funny that my refs are in the wayback machine
   - [gerogian woman cut the internet by acident](https://www.theguardian.com/world/2011/apr/06/georgian-woman-cuts-web-access)

 - jan:

   - can things be publicised? what about a public broadcasting social media?
   - can there be a public cloud?
     - the iphone chart, military tech etc, but all american tech

 - tal:

   - when is open source a bad thing?
   - the most self organized countries are the ones that have sanctions
     - it's not only wanting to leave the city, but being isolated from the outside
   - what are reasons to look at self sufficiency?

 - tina:

   - what jan said: lay some ground work, why is the cloud bad, why do i want to refuse it?
   - also: what is happening more recently, after 2008?
 What is going on now?

 - katharina:

   - entanglements in general, and also personal stories of setting up the server
   - the wifi dish: the cloud is not everywhere
   - demystify the cloud, show that i did my research, it's physical, but other than that she likes it :)

 - there are alternatives for everything: mastodon

   - but then katahrina says: not for everything there are alternatives (silvio's text)

   - **check that again**

 - Old man yells at cloud.
 Having recently turned 30 that's often how I feel in my work.

   - a one way conversation
   - the cloud is not a cloud: internet infrastructures, acess and inequality
   - the server is not only an attempt to redefine, but also to understand